peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 - Because a, b, c, and bar all belong to the scope bubble of foo(..), they are not accessible outside of foo(..) and also available inside of bar(..)
 - (a, b, c, foo, and bar) are accessible inside of foo(..)
 - **It doesn't matter *where*** in the scope a declaration appears, the variable or function belongs to the containing scope bubble, regardless

-# JS Compilation
-- despite the fact that JavaScript falls under the general category of "dynamic" or "interpreted" languages, it is in fact a compiled language
-- JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages
-    - the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed
-    - To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here
-    - Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually right before!) it's executed
-    - So, the JS compiler will take the program var a = 2; and compile it first, and then be ready to execute it, usually right away

 ###### Nested Scope
 - code inside the inner() function has access to both variables a and b, but code in outer() has access only to a